rsdn/CodeJam/PerfTests/PerfTests.ToDo.md

  * https://github.com/dotnet/BenchmarkDotNet/issues/307

 ## TODOs:
- * BUG!!!: source annotations fails with default encoding :( Check for ± char as if in Simple pref test. initial plan: try to reread if encoding fallback?
  * Check order provider usage, execution order benchmarks vs display order benchmarks.
  * Warning if baseline was changed!!!
  * Warning if there's log uri set, but source annotation updates are disabled.